7 Ways to Future-Proof Your Knowledge Management Strategy

 Key Components of Knowledge Management Strategy

-In order to frame a successful KM strategy, managers cannot simply turn a blind eye to the following components:
+To frame a successful KM strategy, managers cannot simply turn a blind eye to the following components:

 1. People